 Australian Competition & Consumer Commission v Bytecard

 Bytecard (better known as NetSpeed Internet Communications) was a provider of internet access services throughout Australia.
-The case concerned the terms and conditions in Netspeed’s standard contract in use during the period from 1 January 2011 to April 2013.
+The case concerned the terms and conditions in NetSpeed’s standard contract in use from 1 January 2011 to April 2013.

 The ACCC was concerned that a number of terms were unfair terms of a consumer contract, and hence void under section 23 of the ACL.
 Under its terms, NetSpeed was able to: